The Ultimate Guide to Building a Successful Salon Loyalty Program

 I. Gamify the loyalty program

-- Gamifying the salon loyalty program through interactive features like Scratch & Win offers, Shake & Reveal discounts, prize wheels, prize machines, gamified quizzes, other social media challenges etc., is key to the success of the program.
+- Gamifying the salon loyalty program through interactive features like Scratch & Win offers, Shake & Reveal discounts, prize wheels, prize machines, gamified quizzes, other social media challenges, etc., is key to the success of the program.

-- You can incentivize and encourage customers to create user-generated content such as blog reviews, videos and more that promotes the loyalty program and increases the credibility of your salon.
+- You can incentivize and encourage customers to create user-generated content such as blog reviews, videos, and more that promotes the loyalty program and increases the credibility of your salon.

 - You can also implement some fun and engaging social media campaigns to provide “thrills”.
 For example, you could post questions like “Summer has officially begun!
-What will be the summer haircut of your choice?” that encourages the customers to share their opinions.
+What will be the summer haircut of your choice?” that encourage the customers to share their opinions.

 II.
 Surprise and delight your customers

 - You can strengthen the customers’ emotional connection to the salon by surprising & delighting them with spontaneous rewards at random moments in the customer journey.